Is Jennie Kim really leaving BLACKPINK? Here's what we know so far

-The female K-pop group BLACKPINK is one of the most popular girl bands all over the world.
+BLACKPINK is undeniably one of the most popular girl bands in this era.
 Known for their infused EDM and edgy fashion, BLACKPINK is a blend of peerless talent and style.
-However, there have been rumours about one of their members leaving the band, BLACKPINK and that’s Jennie Kim.
-Here’s what we know about it so far.
+However, there have been rumours about one of their members leaving the band, and that’s Jennie Kim.
+Here’s what we know about so far.

 Currently on their Born Pink World Tour, the rumours of Jennie Kim leaving BLACKPINK fuelled after she made her acting debut in the much talked-about HBO series The Idol.
 The show received mixed reactions, but Jennie’s performance was highly appreciated.
 Since her stint on the show, the word on the street has been that she is about to leave the group.
 But what gave birth to these rumours?
 We find out here.